Ladvien/ladvien.github.io/_posts/2000-01-01-pseudo-lag-my-sql.md

 | 5 | 2012-12-02 | 4 |
 | 5 | 2012-12-01 | 4 |
 | 5 | 2012-11-01 | 5 |

+The reason I state "should", if you modify the order of the user variables, it'll break.
+If you change the `order by`, it'll break.
+If you add a `where` or `having` clause, it'll break.
+Pretty much, it's as fragile a query as they come.